 What is a “charge cycle”?

 A charge cycle is a 100% discharge followed by a 100% recharge.
-Two 50% charge cycles equal one full charge cycle.
+Two 50% charge cycles equal one complete charge cycle.
 Why is this important to know?
 Because the life of your battery is measured in charge cycles.
-Lithium-ion e-bike batteries can only be charged from empty to 100% full about 1000 times.
+Lithium-ion e-bike batteries can only be charged from empty to 100% to full about 1000 times.

 How to treat lithium batteries safely

-- Battery chargers need to be maxed to the battery pack.
+• Battery chargers need to be maxed to the battery pack.
 Never try to charge faster by altering the charger.
-Not only do you risk a fire but you will also ruin the batteries.
+Not only do you risk a fire, but you will also ruin the batteries.

-- Don’t change the charger in a misguided attempt to overcharge the battery.
+• Don’t change the charger in a misguided attempt to overcharge the battery.
 You will ruin the battery.

-- Charge the battery in a safe place so that if something goes wrong it won’t be a safety hazard.
+• Charge the battery in a safe place so that if something goes wrong, it won’t be a safety hazard.

-- Do not let the battery sit on the charger for extended periods.
+• Do not let the battery sit on the charger for extended periods.
 Remove them from the charger as soon as they are full.

-- Keep your batteries at room temperature in a dry place.
+• Keep your batteries at room temperature in a dry place.
 Electricity and water don’t mix well.

-How to treat lithium batteries for long life
+How to treat lithium batteries for long life.

-- Use your battery at a low power setting.
+• Use your battery at a low power setting.
 Power level 5 creates high amperage and decreases battery life.

-- Do not fully charge a lithium battery to 100% power without using it right away.
+• Do not fully charge a lithium battery to 100% power without using it right away.

-- Do not store a fully charged or fully discharged lithium battery.
-Store lithium batteries at about 80% of a full charge.
+• Do not store a fully charged or fully discharged lithium battery—store lithium batteries at about 80% of a full charge.
 Recharge every six months or so back to 80% if you are not using it.

 More information about lithium batteries

 I have written other articles about using lithium batteries in my motorhome.
 We are very happy lithium battery owners.
 In an e-bike, you have lithium ION batteries.
 In my motorhome, I have lithium Iron phosphate batteries.
 Lithium ION batteries have higher energy density than lithium iron phosphate batteries.
 Lithium ION batteries are not as safe as the batteries in my motorhome.
-The construction however is similar.
+The construction, however, is similar.

 Controlling the power from the battery to the motor